sirisian/ecmascript-types/typerecords.md

 ### Recursive types

+TODO: Records are acyclic and constructed bottom-up, so a self-referential type like ```type Tree = { value: number, children: [].<Tree> };``` can't contain itself directly.
+The encoding needs a symbolic reference form, similar to how generic parameters are referenced with ```#{ parameter: 'T' }```, for example a named reference to the enclosing type.

 ### Record operators

 #### keyof

-returns a type with all the property keys
+Returns a type with all the property keys.

 ```js
 keyof T;